adjuststack

 Summary

-is a specialization of the opt_send_without_block
+opt_ltlt is a specialization of the opt_send_without_block instruction

-operator is used.
+that occurs when the << operator is used.
 Fast paths exists when the

 receiver is either a String or an Array